Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/COPT/bogale_copt_report.md

 A lot of the optimizations that i did worked by moving repeated computations outside of loops.
 As far as i understand, optimizations like loop invariant code motion are automatically applied by the compiler at the -O3 level.
 This means that the manual optimization that i did becomes mostly redundant since the compiler can do it  itself.

+**Which optimizations remain effective under -O3, and why?**

+The optimization that remained most effective under -O3 is the matrix multiplication loop reordering that i did.
+Since Compilers generally do not change the order of nested loops because doing so can break program correctness if memory aliasing is involved.
+By manually changing the loop order, I was able to achieve a major improvement that the compiler cannot safely infer on its own.